tinyplex/synclets/site/guides/16_releases.md

 The WsServer component is a standalone WebSocket server that can be used to accept incoming connections from multiple WsClientTransport synclets yet does not store its own data.
-This was previously in the synclet/server/stateless-ws module, but is now also part of the transport/ws module.
+This was previously in the synclet/server/stateless-ws module, but is now also part of the ws module.

 ---